svhawkins/B-Minor-Compiler/README.txt

 output could be saved somewhere.
 (i tried this with a pipe, but it wouldn't work).

 ***
 any problems/difficulties:

 1. nothing so far. some might arise with the bison ast integration.

-2. currently expr_print does not have the 'prettiest' printing, but it prints accurately according to associativity. there are too many parentheses. this is not a huge problem (just may hinder readability really), but not a big priority to have a PRETTY PRETTY PRINTER right now.

-3. struct type now has additional field to hold its size when in declarations: struct type {
+2. struct type now has additional field to hold its size when in declarations: struct type {
 		int kind;
 		struct type* subtype;